Malaysia organizer seeks $2.7 million from British band whose gay kiss got a music festival canceled

 In Malaysia, homosexuality is a crime punishable by up to 20 years in prison and caning.

-The government slammed Healy’s conduct, blacklist the band from the country and cut short the three-day festival.
+The government slammed Healy’s conduct, blacklisted the band from the country and cut short the three-day festival.
 Some in the LGBTQ+ community also took to social media to criticize the band, saying Healy had disrupted the work of activists pushing for change and also endangered the community.

 In the letter, Mathew said the band had given a written pledge before the show that it would adhere to all local guidelines and regulations.
 Instead, Healy’s “use of abusive language, equipment damage, and indecent stage behaviour” caused financial losses to FSA.